sarahnatacha/datascience-capstone/README.md

 Create a data product to show off the prediction algorithm via a Shiny app that accepts an n-gram and predicts the next word.

 ## Task 7
-A 5 slided deck promoting the product using RStudio Presenter
+Write 5 slides using RStudio Presenter explaining and promoting the product